 Note: The options -audio-ifc-options and -audio-ifc-option-file are mutually exclusive, that means other none or one of them can be provided.

-5.2 VISR object-based loudspeaker renderer
+VISR object-based loudspeaker renderer

 These renderers facilitate object-based rendering to arbitrary loudspeaker setups.
-They use the VISR audio object model and the corresponding JSON format described in Section The VISR object model.
+They use the VISR audio object model and the corresponding JSON format described in Section Predefined object-based rendering primitives and renderers.